qacafe/cdrouter_ruby_gem/README.md

+**NOTE:** The CDRouter Ruby gem is _deprecated_ and is no longer supported.
+Please use the [cdrouter.py](https://github.com/qacafe/cdrouter.py) Python library instead.

 CDRouter is a Ruby gem to interact with the CDRouter Web API.
 For more information on CDRouter please visit http://www.qacafe.com.